idev4u/snatch-todo-app/README.md

 HTTP 200
 ```

-## cf setup
+## Cloud Foundry setup

-### prerequisite
+### Prerequisite
-you need a Postgres DB accessible from anywhere. (e.q. https://console.bluemix.net/catalog/services/elephantsql) or your own.
+You need a Postgres Database accessible from anywhere. (e.q. https://console.bluemix.net/catalog/services/elephantsql or your own).
+And be sure that you are connected to your cloud foundry provider, I have used IBM Cloud Foundry.
-Then provide the credentials as environment variables for your app, in my case it is for `snatch-todo`
+Then provide the credentials to the cf runtime as environment variables with `cf set-env`, in my case it is for `snatch-todo` environment.

 ```
 cf set-env snatch-todos PSQLHOSTNAME "packy.db.elephantsql.com"